MARKET SNAPSHOT: Dow's 8-week Rally In Jeopardy As Tax-delay Concerns Spook Investors

 Continue Reading Below

-U.S. stocks mostly fell on Friday, putting major indexes on track to end multiweek win streaks as investors expressed anxiety about a possible delay in much-anticipated corporate tax cuts.
+U.S. stocks edged lower on Friday, putting major indexes on track to end multiweek winning streaks, as investors continued to express anxiety about a possible delay in much-anticipated corporate tax cuts.

+However, some strong corporate results limited the day's decline and kept the Nasdaq in slightly positive territory.

 What are stocks doing?

-The Dow Jones Industrial Average fell 38 points, or 0.2%, to 23,424.
-The S&P 500 was down 3 points to 2,581, a decline of 0.1%.
-The Nasdaq Composite Index rose less than a point to 6,751, after earlier trading in negative territory.
+The Dow Jones Industrial Average fell 33 points, or 0.1%, to 23,429.
+The S&P 500 was down 2 points to 2,583, a decline of 0.2%.
+The Nasdaq Composite Index rose 2 points to 6,752 after earlier trading in negative territory.
 The tech-heavy index was supported by strength in semiconductor stocks.

 The major benchmarks suffered their worst session in two weeks on Thursday (http://www.marketwatch.com/story/us-stocks-poised-to-lose-grip-of-record-highs-on-delay-worries-about-tax-plan-2017-11-09), with the Dow breaking a seven-day winning streak.